vidalme/python-pwrlvl/desktop-cleaner/README.md

-## Automated desktop-cleaner
+## Automated download-organizer

 <h3> Functions </h3>
 <ul>
-<li> Track desktop, if there is a new file, move it to where it belongs
+<li> Track Download folder, if there a new file is uploaded, move it to the apropriated folder
 <li> Run in the background
 <li> Logic for file organization
-<li> Check for new files added to directories

 </ul>